- Location: Idaho

 - Hazardous Materials (H): The Hazardous Materials Transportation Act requires you to obtain placards if you are transporting hazardous materials.
 In addition, you are required to take a written test as well as to undergo a security threat assessment (background check).
 If you have an existing CDL with a hazmat endorsement, you will be notified when a security threat assessment is required.

 - Double/Triple (T): You only need this if you are pulling two or three trailers.
-A "jeep" (dolly or load divider), considered one trailer, does not fall under this category.
+A "jeep" (dolly or load divider) does not fall under this category.

-- Tank Vehicles (N): If you drive a vehicle with tanks that contain liquids or gaseous materials and are either permanently or temporarily attached to your vehicle or chassis (such as portable tanks able to hold more than 1,000 gallons and cargo tanks), you will need this endorsement.
+- Tank Vehicles (N): If you drive a vehicle with tanks that contain liquids or gaseous materials and are either permanently or temporarily attached to your vehicle or chassis, you will need this endorsement.

 - Passenger (P): If you drive a vehicle that can carry 16 or more passengers (including you), you will need to take written and skills tests to obtain this endorsement.